svensp/hcloud_ocf/README.md

 Note that it is not strictly necessary to copy the .env.template file before modifiying it.
 Doing so is to prevent accidently commiting it as the .env file is in the .gitignore

+## Packages
+### lxml
+lxml uses c-code and thus cannot be loaded from a zip file

+### hetznercloud
+hetznercloud itself could be added to the package.
+The problem is in the dependency to certifi.
+Certifi does not work from zip apps if they have a shebang.
+My current guess on this is the fact that the cacert.pem is extracted to a temporary location for openssl to use it but the extraction process fails because of the shebang.